-The activities and athletic program has the following major objectives:
+The activities program has the following major objectives:

-- To provide opportunities for athletic competition - To be inclusive of all student athletes no matter the skill level

-- To teach students that athletic participation is a privilege with inherent responsibilities - To provide activities that promotes school unity by learning loyalty, teamwork, selfdiscipline, maximum effort and mutual respect for one another. - To help student athletes maintain and keep healthy habits - To have fun
+- To provide opportunities for competition - To be inclusive of all students no matter the skill level - To teach students that participation is a privilege with inherent responsibilities - To provide activities that promote school unity by learning loyalty, teamwork, selfdiscipline, maximum effort and mutual respect for one another. - To help students maintain and keep healthy habits - To have fun

-Emphasis is placed on sportsmanship and attitude of the student athletes rather than the number of games won or lost.
-In order to maintain the integrity and high standards of our activities and athletic programs, all parents, student athletes, coaches, and fans are expected to follow a set of expectations and guidelines.
+Emphasis is placed on sportsmanship and attitude of the student rather than the number of games won or lost.
+In order to maintain the integrity and high standards of our activities programs, all parents, students, coaches, and fans are expected to follow a set of expectations and guidelines.
 Please read these.
-By signing the Family Handbook of the School, you acknowledge that you and your student athletes understand this section and will conduct yourselves accordingly.
-This agreement is in effect for 1 year from the date of your signatures.
+By signing the Family Handbook of the School, you acknowledge that you and your child/ren understand this section and will conduct yourselves accordingly.
+This agreement is in effect for 1 year from the date of your signature.